KhronosGroup/Vulkan-ValidationLayers/docs/fine_grained_locking.md

 [layers: Make global QFO and Image Layout state threadsafe](https://github.com/KhronosGroup/Vulkan-ValidationLayers/pull/3669)

-VkBuffer / BUFFER_STATE
+VkBuffer / vvl::Buffer

-`BUFFER_STATE` has a flag used only by Best Practices:
+`vvl::Buffer` has a flag used only by Best Practices:

 ```